kerphi/phpfreechat/README.md

 * `loaded` [Function:null]: a callback executed when pfc's interface is totaly loaded
 * `loadTestData` [Bool:false]]: used for interface unit tests

+Client side parameters can be given to phpfreechat client side jquery plugin as a javascript object.

 Example:
 ```javascript
 $('#mychat').phpfreechat({